tarmstrong/longcv/bio.md

 * Fall 2009
   * COMP 248: obj-oriented programming i
+    * Intro to Java programming (variables, control structures, basic class definitions)
   * COMP 232: math. for computer science
+    * Boolean logic
+    * Complexity theory
+    * TODO A bunch of stuff I'm forgetting right now
   * MATH 205: differential&integral cal ii
+    * Integrals and such
   * PHYS 205: electricity & magnetism
+    * Electricity: how does it even work?
+    * Magnetism: how does it even work?
+    * Electricity and magnetism: are they even related??
+Yes!
 * Winter 2010
   * COMP 249: obj-oriented programming ii
+    * Actual object-oriented programming concepts like
+      * visibility (private/protected/public)
+      * encapsulation
+      * method overriding
+      * inheritance
+      * java interfaces
+      * polymorphism
   * SOEN 228: system hardware
+    * How operating systems work: system interrupts, assembly programming, etc.
+    * The class project for this was fantastic!
+We built a 4-bit computer "from scratch" using integrated chips, breadboards, etc. We had to build our own timing circuit and program counter; we had to program the RAM using tiny physical switches; we implemented registers and INC/MOVA/MOVB instructions with physical wires!
+This was so much fun and I finally felt like I understood how computers worked.
   * SOEN 287: intro. to web applications
+    * HTML, JavaScript, CSS, CGI/Perl

 * First semester
   * Basic Java course following roughly the same curriculum as the C++ course I had taken the year before.